How can someone so tiny need so much stuff..?

 Also, many babies that suffer from tummy pain or colic seem to feel better by being carried around.

 The choice of carrier or sling is, of course, a matter of both taste and price – I actually used both!
 The main thing is that you get one that supports your back well and that you find convenient to use.
-Slings can sometimes take a bit of time to fit to your body, which is not great if your little one is the impatient type.
+Slings can sometimes take a bit of time to put on, which is not great if your little one is the impatient type.
 In such case, use a sling that is easy to hop into.

 Diaper bags are expensive!
 I haven’t really figured out why – I mean they are just bags!